AndriTryggva/AndriTryggva/README.md

 - 👋 Hi, I’m @AndriTryggva
 - 👀 I’m interested in techonolgy and sports
 - 🌱 I’m currently learning Software Engineering(BSc) at Reykjavík University
-- 📫 How to reach me andrit@ru.is
+- 📫 How to reach me andrit20@ru.is

 <!---
 AndriTryggva/AndriTryggva is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.